MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-sales.md

 Use your customer data to create marketing lists, follow up workflows, and send out promotions with Dynamics 365 Sales.

+## Known limitations
+1. Segments with 100'000 and more members/contacts cannot be exported to Dynamics 365 Sales.
+2. Export segments below the 100'000 members/contacts can take up to 3 hours to complete.

 ## Prerequisite for connection

 1. Contact records must be present in Dynamics 365 Sales before you can export a segment from Customer Insights to Sales.
 Read more on how to ingest contacts in [Dynamics 365 Sales using Microsoft Dataverse](connect-power-query.md).